Requirements for a strata plan

 All strata plans must be prepared by a land surveyor registered under the Surveying and Spatial Information Act 2002.

-A strata plan can only subdivide fee simple land (including leasehold land) under the Real Property Act 1900 (Torrens Title).
+A strata plan can only subdivide fee simple land (including leasehold land) under the Real Property Act 1900 (ie Torrens Title).
+See section 9 Strata Schemes Development Act 2015.

-A strata plan can subdivide one or more lots in a deposited plan (if it is more than one lot they must be contiguous).
-This plan is known as the base plan.
+A strata plan can subdivide one or more lots in a deposited plan, if it is more than one lot they must be contiguous.
+This deposited plan is known as the base plan.

 A strata plan may not subdivide: